muzzman96/muzzman96.github.io/_posts/2020-10-11-First-Post.md

 I am a cyber security analyst who has a deep passion for offensive security, aka Red Teaming.

-I have made this blog to share my knowledge and skills learned during my time as a cyber security professional with the aim of improving both myself and hopefully others who have a passion for either defensive or offensive security aspirations.
+I have made this blog to share my knowledge and skills learned during my time as a cyber security professional with the aim of improving both myself and hopefully others who have offensive or defensive security aspirations.
 This blog will cover:

 * Certifications gained
 * CTF / Box Write ups